 Prior to installation the process modules (except the pump modules) are preserved with nitrogen to avoid air ingress; the pump modules are installed filled with barrier fluid.
-Once lowered onto the MSF, the nitrogen-filled module sections are pressurised further to prevent seawater ingress.
+Modules may, prior to installation be nitrogen packed on an installation vessel to a pressure slightly above subsea ambient conditions to prevent seawater ingress.
+Alternatively, once lowered onto the MSF, the nitrogenfilled module sections are pressurised further to prevent seawater ingress.
 Nitrogen will be introduced into the piping of each module via a coiled tubing or composite downline deployed from a vessel.